-To prevent damage to the antenna, make sure it is removed before driving your Toyota through an automatic car wash.
+To prevent damage to the antenna, make sure to remove it before driving your Toyota through an automatic car wash.

 Waxing your Toyota

 Polishing and waxing is recommended to maintain the original beauty of your Toyota's finish.

 Apply wax once a month or if the vehicle surface does not repel water well.